pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 Within regulatory models of envy and collapse, the word idealization has often functioned as an umbrella.
 It has been used to describe early warmth toward an object, sudden reversals into devaluation, prolonged symbolic fixation after disengagement, and even the absence of overt hostility.
 These phenomena are not identical in function, timing, or dependency on feedback.
 Treating them as a single mechanism obscures the underlying control logic.

 This chapter separates the components that have been compressed into idealization and situates each within the regulatory timeline.
-In doing so, it preserves idealization as a meaningful concept while clarifying which phenomena it does—and does not—describe.
+In doing so, it preserves idealization as a meaningful concept while clarifying which phenomena it does and does not describe.

 ### Symmetry-Capable Objects and the Origin of Comparative Threat